dnsimple/dnsimple-support/content/articles/transferring-domain-between-accounts.markdown

 ## Initiating a transfer

-To move a domain to another DNSimple account, go to the domain's management page, click on the _Settings_ tab and then follow the <label>Transfer ownership</label> link.
+To transfer a domain to another DNSimple account, go to the domain's management page, click on the _Settings_ tab and then follow the <label>Transfer ownership</label> link.

 ![](/files/transfer-ownership.png)

 Enter the destination email address of another DNSimple account.
 Make sure the email address you enter matches the correct account.
-Once the domain is moved, you will no longer be able to control this domain under your current account.
+Once the domain has been transferred, you will no longer be able to control this domain under your current account.

 ## Accepting a transfer